Grainular-Nord/nord.dev/guide/grains.md

 ## Creating a Grain

-To create a grain, you can use the `grain` function, which initializes a new reactive variable with an initial value.
+To create a `Grain`, you can use the `grain()` function, which initializes a new reactive variable with an initial value.

 ```js
 // count.grain.js